How to use Maslow’s pyramid to define a strategy of communication to reach gamers?

 - What are the needs of the gamers my game meets?

-- How to communicate on these needs to my audience?
+- How to communicate these needs to my audience?

 However, this is only a transposition of Maslow’s pyramid.
-Here, we are interested in the case of video game players looking for a new game… Their different needs guide their researchs and decisions, and offer communication paths for attentive studios.
+Here, we are interested in the case of video game players looking for a new game… Their different needs guide their research and decisions; offer communication paths for attentive studios.

 Physiological need of gamers: Entertainment

 The physiological need in this scenario is not to eat or sleep, but to be entertained.
-Whether the proposed experiment is to be carried out individually or in a group, the player seeks to satisfy a primary need: that of entertainment.
+Whether the proposed experiment is to be carried out individually or in a group, the player seeks to satisfy a primary need for entertainment.

 In order to meet this need, your communication must clearly show your game as entertaining.

 At a time when competition is raging in the industry, any confusing communication sends players to other video games with a more… explicit and/or fun presentation.
-On the first glance, the gamer needs to feel the promise of entertainment.
-Therefore, it is important to pay special attention to the visuals (videos, images) used on your website, your press kit or your Steam page.
-The short presentation of your game must be explicit, neat and must catch the player’s attention quickly.
+At first glance, the gamer needs to feel the promise of entertainment.
+Therefore, it is important to pay special attention to the visuals (videos, images) used on your website, your press kit, or your Steam page.
+The short presentation of your game must be explicit, neat, and must catch the player’s attention quickly.
 A single sentence (or 2) is enough.

 Safety Need of Gamers: Trustful Relationship